 This test provides that a more serious crime contains all the elements of a lesser included crime, plus one or more other elements.
 Under this test, regardless of the pleadings or the evidence, assault with a deadly weapon is not a lesser included offense of murder.
 That's because the definition of murder doesn't require that the killing occur through use of a deadly weapon.
 (Hoffheimer, supra.)

 Take a look at another example.
 Drug possession is commonly considered a lesser included offense of drug possession for sale (or a similarly named crime, like drug possession with intent to distribute).
 Simple drug possession often contains the following elements:

 A possession-for-sale statute might have the three elements above, with the added element of the defendant's intent to sell the drug.
-Since possession for sale contains all the elements of simple possession, it’s a greater offense and simple possession is lesser-included.
-(But see Is drug possession a lesser included offense of drug distribution?)
+Because possession for sale contains all the elements of simple possession, it would be a greater offense and simple possession would be lesser (or necessarily) included.